TaygaHoshi/tt-project/INTRODUCTION.md

 # Features
-**A base rule set to build and play different types of campaigns** While no OSR, rules in this game are trimmed before they are added.
+**A base rule set to build and play different types of campaigns** Rules in this game are trimmed before they are added.
 This makes TT Project a good base to build campaigns upon.

 **Uniquely themed items, skills, magic, NPCs and monsters.**
 TT Project has owl vampires, charming snake monsters able to transform into a human form, Central Asian spells and rituals, interesting abilities and more.